gyselax/gyselalibxx/docs/standards/coding_covariant_and_contravariant_tensors.md

 DVector<Eta1, Eta2> grad_phi = to_vector_space<EtaBasis>(coord_transform, coord, d_phi);
 ```

-## Static Tensors and Compile-Time Optimization
+## Static Tensors and Compile-Time Optimisation

 Some tensors, like the identity tensor or the Levi-Civita symbol, are independent of runtime coordinates and can be fully defined at compile time.
 These are available through implementations in `static_tensors.hpp`.